How to Pay Nanny Taxes Yourself

 Paying nanny taxes using a payroll service

-Signing up with a nanny payroll service is the easiest way to take care of paying your nanny and remitting your employment taxes.
-Not every payroll service is the same so you’ll want to find one that is the best fit for your needs.
-Essentially, you’ll input your nanny’s wages and the service will calculate how much to pay your employee and what to withhold in taxes.
-More comprehensive services will take care of sending a check to your nanny or paying them by direct deposit and hold on to your employer as well as employee taxes to remit them to the IRS and state tax agency on a quarterly basis.
+Signing up with a nanny payroll service is the easiest way to pay your nanny and remit your employment taxes.
+Not every payroll service is the same, so you’ll want to find one that is the best fit for your needs.
+Essentially, you’ll input your nanny’s wages, and the service will calculate how much to pay your employee and what to withhold in taxes.
+More comprehensive services will take care of sending a check to your nanny or paying them by direct deposit and holding on to your employer as well as employee taxes to remit to the IRS and state tax agency every quarter.

 Paying nanny taxes using an accountant

 Some families rely on their accountants to handle their nanny taxes.
-If your accountant knows the ins and outs of household employment, then this could be a good way to go.
-Often times, however, accountants may not be familiar with paying nanny taxes because they don’t have many clients with household employees.
+If your accountant knows the ins and outs of household employment, this could be a good way to go.
+However, accountants may not be familiar with paying nanny taxes because they may not have many clients with household employees.
 Or they don’t know the nuances of household employment – especially on the labor side – that can land a family in trouble.
 Accountants may not want to deal with nanny taxes and focus their time on more profitable work.
-In fact, many firms refer their clients to, or partner with, a nanny payroll firm to provide this service.
+Many firms refer their clients to, or partner with, a nanny payroll firm to provide this service.

 Paying nanny taxes yourself

-With a little bit of time and effort, you can pay nanny taxes yourself.
+With some time and effort, you can pay nanny taxes yourself.
 The IRS estimates that it will take a family about 60 hours a year to manage nanny payroll and taxes on their own.
-That may only take into account taxes and wages and not household employment labor laws such as domestic worker protections.
+That may only consider taxes and wages, not household employment labor laws such as domestic worker protections.

-If you’re ready to take this on, here are 7 steps to paying nanny taxes yourself.
+If you’re ready to take this on, here are seven steps to paying nanny taxes yourself.

 1. Obtain employer tax ids